 Google treats policy violations and invalid activity very seriously in order to protect the users, publishers, and advertisers who make up our advertising ecosystem.
 While we usually notify publishers and take action for policy and invalid activity at the site level, there may be times when we will need to suspend or disable accounts due to policy violations or invalid activity.

-An account suspension provides the publisher with 30 days to make the relevant changes to your site.
+An account suspension gives you time to make the relevant changes to your site.
 Suspensions can last for different lengths of time.
 The duration of your suspension will be specified in your email notification.
-If you have been suspended, you’ll still be able to log into your AdSense account.
+If you have been suspended, you’ll still be able to sign in to your AdSense account.
 However, no ads will be shown for the duration of your suspension.
 Site reviews and account upgrades will be paused until the suspension is lifted.
-You’ll also see that a payment hold automatically added to your account.
+You’ll also see that a payment hold has been automatically added to your account

 If your account is suspended, you’ll receive an email stating whether this action was due to policy violations or invalid activity.
 Please search your email for a message from AdSense and review the relevant section below:

 - Account suspension for policy violation(s)

 - Account suspension for invalid traffic

 - Common reasons AdSense accounts are suspended for invalid activity

 Our Program policies are in place to help ensure a positive experience for everyone who makes up our advertising ecosystem.
 When we come across a violating site, we either a) send a warning message asking you to fix the site or b) disable ad serving to the site immediately if the violation is severe.